gruntwork-io/docs/_docs-sources/refarch/configuration/index.md

 The Gruntwork Reference Architecture allows you to configure key aspects to your needs.
 Before you receive your deployed Reference Architecture, you will:
 1. **Configure** your choice of your primary AWS region, database and compute flavors, domain names and more via a pull request
 2. **Iterate** on the configuration in your pull request in response to Gruntwork preflight checks that spot blocking issues and ensure your deployment is ready to commence
-3. **Merge** your pull request, once your configuration passes all checks, which will automatically commence your Reference Architecture deployment
+3. **Merge** your pull request after all check pass.
+Merging will automatically commence your Reference Architecture deployment
 4. **Wait** until Gruntwork has successfully completed your deployment.
 You'll receive an automated email indicating your deployment is complete

 ## Where and how to configure your Reference Architecture for deployment